stormpath/stormpath-framework-tck/README.md

 our customers, especially those that use Stormpath across multiple programming languages.
 And for our own development sanity :)  Comments, suggestions and/or contributions from the Open Source community are most welcome.

+**Note:** The most recent version of the TCK does not make *any* direct calls to the Stormpath backend.
+This is in support of Stormpath joining force with Okta.
+The TCK now interacts exclusively with the integration under test.
+As a result, resources created over the course of the testing can no longer be deleted.
+There are still some Stormpath specific elements in the TCK (such as the `Account` href).
+As the SDKs are migrated over to using Okta as a backend, we will continue to refactor the TCK accordingly.

 ## Getting Started

 1. If you haven't installed Maven already: